Dreyaan/NO-GPU-THROTTLING/README.md

 Get your GPU frequency to highest all the time without being throttled by the system.

-*Requirements
+!Requirements!
 - Busybox / Brutal Busybox installed

 /!\ WARNING /!\
 IM NOT RESPONSIBLE FOR ANY
 BRICKED DEVICE
 OR ANYTHING BAD HAPPENS TO YOUR DEVICE!
-*INSTALL AT YOUR OWN RISK!
+- INSTALL AT YOUR OWN RISK!

 Recommend to use latest version of MAGISK.